Lego Friends: Fusion

-Resort Designer was released on September 1, 2014, as part of the Lego Fusion theme.
+Resort Designer was released on September 1, 2014 as part of the Lego Fusion theme.
 The set consists of 263 pieces, a Fusion capture plate and one mini-doll figure.
 It enables children to create a 2D house model by placing bricks on the Fusion capture plate, scanning with a smartphone or tablet and playing with the Lego Fusion Resort Designer app to unlock game levels.
 The set includes a mini-doll figure of Olivia.
 The Lego Fusion Resort Designer app includes game levels for the Lego Friends theme.
 The set was designed primarily for girls aged 7 to 12 years old.

 Animated series, web shorts and TV specials

-An animated series and TV specials based on the Lego Friends theme have been released to accompany the product line.
-The story follows the adventures of the five friends in their hometown of Heartlake City.
+Animated series, TV specials, and Films based on Lego Friends have been released to accompany the product line.
+The story follows the adventures of the original cast in their hometown of Heartlake City.
 The toy line is also accompanied by a series of animated short films released on YouTube.

 Series

 Friends of Heartlake City

-Friends of Heartlake City is an animated television series that premiered on 3 November 2013.
+Friends of Heartlake City is a CGI-animated television series that debuted on 3 November 2013.
 Each episode had a runtime of 25 minutes.